-This period is also referred to as the "due diligence period" because it's during this time that you'll find out more about the property.
-You'll complete any necessary inspections and work on completing your financing.
-You’ll be working mostly with the mortgage and title companies during this period and you’ll hear from them often.
+During this time you’ll be working with the mortgage and title companies and you’ll hear from them often.
 Respond to their requests as quickly as possible to make your closing smoother and faster!

 You will officially apply for the mortgage once the offer on the home is accepted.
-You already have a mortgage preapproval, but now you can shop around for better mortgage terms.
+You already have a mortgage preapproval from one lender, but now you can shop around for better mortgage terms.

 The application for the mortgage will be much more intensive than the pre-approval.
-The mortgage underwriter will have to finalize the mortgage application and that means they need to verify your information, request and review more financial documents, and verify that the property meets certain requirements.
+The mortgage underwriter will request and review more financial documents and verify that the property meets certain requirements.

 Mortgage application document checklist: